Stake Super SMSF Review: How it compares with a full service provider

 2. Through an online SMSF specialist provider, who are usually lower in costs but require more self-service type of offerings

 The decision ultimately comes down to cost and experience.
 For clients who want to have a more wholistic tax planning approach, a full service offering is probably the most ideal, as online options can be limited.
+Advice isn't cheap, but it can save you money in the future if you're unsure or have complicated needs.

 For those who want to do it themselves and save costs, then offerings like Stake Super might be of interest.